- What Is It?

 What is a visual field test?

 A visual field test is a method of measuring an individual's entire scope of vision, that is their central and peripheral (side) vision.
 Visual field testing maps the visual fields of each eye individually and can detect blind spots (scotomas) as well as more subtle areas of dim vision.
-The visual field test is a subjective examination, so the patient must be able to understand the testing instructions, fully cooperate, and complete the entire test in order to provide useful information.
+The visual field test is a subjective examination, so the patient must be able to understand the testing instructions, fully cooperate, and complete the entire visual test in order to provide useful information.

 What is a visual field test used for?

 Visual field testing is most frequently used to detect signs of glaucoma damage to the optic nerve.
 In addition, visual field tests are useful for detection of central or peripheral retinal diseases of the retina, eyelid conditions such as drooping (ptosis), optic nerve damage and disease, and conditions affecting the visual pathways from the optic nerve to the area of the brain (occipital cortex) where this information is processed into vision.